China pledges friendship with Taiwan amid tensions over U.S. bill

 The legislation, which only needs President Donald Trump's signature to become law, says it should be U.S. policy to allow officials at all levels to travel to Taiwan to meet their Taiwanese counterparts, permit high-level Taiwanese officials to enter the United States "under respectful conditions" and meet with U.S. officials.

-Yu Zhengsheng, the Communist Party's fourth most senior official, put on a friendlier face at the opening session of a largely ceremonial advisory body to parliament which he heads, making no direct mention of the bill.
+Yu Zhengsheng put on a friendlier face at the opening session of a largely ceremonial advisory body to parliament which he heads, making no direct mention of the bill.

 "We will deepen solidarity and friendship with our compatriots in Hong Kong, Macau, and Taiwan as well as overseas Chinese," Yu told the 2,000-odd delegates to the Chinese People's Political Consultative Conference in Beijing.

-The body will "mobilize all the sons and daughters of the Chinese nation to work together for the greater national interests and realization of the Chinese Dream", Yu added, referring to President Xi Jinping's aspiration to restore a rejuvenated China to its full standing globally.
+The body will "mobilise all the sons and daughters of the Chinese nation to work together for the greater national interests and realisation of the Chinese Dream", Yu added, referring to President Xi Jinping's aspiration to restore a rejuvenated China to its full standing globally.

-Hong Kong has been another troublesome area for China's leadership, especially after students organized weeks of protests in late 2014 to push for full democracy.
+Hong Kong has been another troublesome area for China's leadership, especially after students organised weeks of protests in late 2014 to push for full democracy.

-Young activists in both Hong Kong and Taiwan have irked Beijing in recent years by pushing for greater autonomy or even independence and by organizing protests against China's influence.
+Young activists in both Hong Kong and Taiwan have irked Beijing in recent years by pushing for greater autonomy or even independence and by organising protests against China's influence.

 Hong Kong and Macau were former European colonial outposts that returned to Chinese rule in the 1990s.